 Photo: Grandfather with Marcus on balcony in Bronx 12TH floor apartment.

-The family left the Bronx borough and moved to Laurelton Queens, and while attending PS 156 at age 6, Jansen was included in a New York City student art competition and exhibited a stunning painting of a lion on paper at the Lever House, in Manhattan, introducing him to the world of public art exhibitions.
+Jansen’s Father took his family and left the declining Bronx and moved to Laurelton Queens, and while attending PS 156 at age 6, Jansen was included in a New York City student art competition and exhibited a stunning painting of a lion on paper at the Lever House, in Manhattan, introducing him to the world of public art exhibitions.

 PS: 156 in Laurelton, Queens 1974, where he painted a lion that showed at the Lever House in Manhattan at age six.

 Example of similar painting